jeremyeng/MusicEditor/resources/README.txt

     the initial number of beats must be passed in as an argument and all notes in all octaves are initialized to be at rest for that duration.

+IReadOnlyMusicEditor:
+    Defines the behavior for a immutable version of IMusicEditor.

+    Removes all methods that allow the user to change data in the model.

+ReadOnlyMusicEditorModel:
+    Implements a read-only IMusicEditor that contains a normal IMusicEditor as a field;

+    Only allows the user to call methods that retrieve data from the IMusicEditor.

 Note:
     Represents a note in the western style of music in pitch-octave notation, with an integer representing